TypiCal25/Knowledge/Academics/Capstone/Pseudo-random Generators.md

 ## How Does a Keyed Function Induce Pseudo-Randomness?
 A keyed function $F$ is known as pseudo-random if the function $F_k$ is indistinguishable from a function chosen uniformly at random from the set of all functions having the same domain and range.

 There are a total of $2^{n\cdot 2^n}$ uniform functions that map n-bit strings to other n-bit strings.
-This can be very easily calculated with a little permutation and combination m
+This can be very easily calculated with a little permutation and combination mathematics.
+There is also a cool and different way to look